Skip to main content

 Opinion Editorial

 Graduating from high school greatly increases the chances of finding and keeping a job later in life.
 Unfortunately, current trends paint a bleak picture, as nearly 30 percent of students across Michigan fail to graduate and in Jackson County Public Schools the number is even higher.
 Everyone recognizes problems with our current system, but we differ on solutions.
+Instead of just spending more money on a broken system, it's time we address the onerous federal mandates that limit classroom innovation.

 Issues:Education